Airtable Document Generation: Automate PDFs & Invoices

 Generate Invoices and Contracts from Airtable Data

-It works because your Airtable base already contains all the information - e.g. clients names, project details, payment amounts, etc. The automation tool reads data and places it into a pre-designed document template.
+Your Airtable base already contains the information you need: client names, project details, payment amounts, etc. The automation tool reads this data and places it into your pre-designed template.

 When automating this process, you solve both problems at once.